Economic News Releases

 Forex Majors Summary

-Gains for all of the major global Indices today with FTSE100 falling the most, down by 0.38%.
+Losses for all of the major global Indices today with FTSE100 falling the most, down by 0.38%.

 Global Indices Summary